microsoft/reverse-proxy/docs/docfx/articles/lets-encrypt.md

 # Lets Encrypt

 ## Introduction
-YARP can support a certificate authority [Lets Encrypt](https://letsencrypt.org/) by using the API of another ASP.NET Core project [LettuceEncrypt](https://github.com/natemcmaster/LettuceEncrypt).
-It allows to set up TLS between the client and YARP and then use HTTP communication to the backend.
+YARP can support the certificate authority [Lets Encrypt](https://letsencrypt.org/) by using the API of another ASP.NET Core project [LettuceEncrypt](https://github.com/natemcmaster/LettuceEncrypt).
+It allows you to set up a TLS between the client and YARP and then use HTTP communication to the backend.

 ## Requirements

-LettuceEncrypt package should be added into project:
+Add the LettuceEncrypt package dependency:
 ```csproj
 <PackageReference Include="LettuceEncrypt" Version="1.1.2" />
 ```